The Ethics of Westworld

 Today I’d like to talk about my favourite new show, Westworld, if I may.

-If you haven’t heard about it or seen it yet, Westworld is a new HBO series about an amusement park populated with androids.
+If you haven’t heard about it or seen it yet, Westworld is an HBO series about an amusement park populated with androids.
 Customers pay a hefty price to enter the Western-themed park, which offers several narrative packages to play through.
-However, most of the customers simply use the park to fulfill their base desires, killing the androids or having sex with them, for example.
-And the people running the park don’t seem to have a better opinion of their customers either.
+However, most customers simply use the park to fulfill their base desires, killing the androids or having sex with them, for example.
+The people running the park don’t seem to have a better opinion of their customers either.

-The show starts at a point where malfunctions have occurred with the androids and some must be taken out of the park for diagnostics.
-There is so much going on with this show and so many interesting science fiction themes that I could probably write about it for hours.
-But let’s just keep things simple for now.
+The show begins when androids start malfunctioning, requiring their removal from the park for diagnostics.
+So much happens in this show, and it explores so many fascinating science fiction themes that I could probably write about it for hours.
+But let’s keep things simple for now.

 The Rape of Dolores

-Let’s start with the most obvious ethical issue presented by the show: the killing and/or rape of androids.
-In the very first episode we see the main android, Dolores, dragged kicking and screaming into a barn.
-We don’t see it, but we all know what happens next.
+Let’s start with the most obvious ethical issue presented by the show: the killing and rape of androids.
+In the first episode, the main android, Dolores, gets dragged kicking and screaming into a barn.
+The scene cuts away, but we all know what happens next.

-It seems highly suspect to me to create androids that are so human-like and realistic that we can’t tell the difference and then simply do with them what we please.
-That is tantamount to slavery.
-We’ve seen this in the story R.U.R., which I’ve reviewed on this blog.
-And you can guess what happens at the end of that one.
+It seems highly suspect to create androids so human-like that we can’t tell the difference, only to do whatever we please with them.
+That amounts to slavery.
+We’ve seen this theme before in the story R.U.R., which I reviewed on this blog.
+And you can guess how that story ends.

-After each narrative cycle (I’m still not sure how long those last in the show) the memories of the androids are wiped and reset.
-Their storylines start over, waiting to be interacted with by new customers.
-So Dolores has no memory of the injustices she has experienced.
-Should we still commit crimes against her just because she is an android and just because she will have no memory of it?
+After each narrative cycle (I’m still not sure how long they last in the show), technicians wipe the androids’ memories and reset them.
+Their storylines restart, waiting for new customers to interact with them.
+So Dolores has no memory of the injustices she continually experiences.
+Should we still commit crimes against her just because she is an android and will have no memory of them?

 Playing God

-I’d also like to argue that it is unethical and totally wrong to treat androids the way they are treated in Westworld because that mistreatment is a gross abuse of our responsibility as creators.
-The same way we take care of our children so should we take care of humanoid machines.
-I’m not sure I have any more argument to add other than that it’s simply the right thing to do.
-If we are choosing to play God in our own way, well then we damn well better take it seriously.
+Mistreating androids the way Westworld portrays isn’t just wrong, it’s a gross abuse of our responsibility as creators.
+Just as we care for our children, we should care for humanoid machines.
+I don’t think I need a more detailed argument beyond the fact that it’s simply the right thing to do.
+If we choose to play God in our own way, then we damn well better take it seriously.

-And if nothing else, what does it say about us, that we would create such masterpieces only to destroy them?
+And if nothing else, what does it say about us that we create such masterpieces only to destroy them?

 Final Thoughts

-All in all the first few episodes of Westworld have been extremely interesting and thought-provoking.
-As I discussed in my post about why I’m fascinated with robots, I find these mechanical creations of ours an excellent ground for exploring what it means to be human.
-But as illustrated by the show, or rather, what I’m taking away from it, is that this exploration should be theoretical.
-We should be able to figure ourselves out without harming others.
+The first few episodes of Westworld have been incredibly interesting and thought-provoking.
+As I discussed in my post about why I’m fascinated with robots, these mechanical creations serve as an excellent means of exploring what it means to be human.
+But as the show illustrates—or at least, what I take away from it—is that this exploration should remain theoretical.
+We should figure ourselves out without harming others.

-I’m sure Westworld will inspire many a future blog post.
-For now, watch that show!
-And I’ll talk to you later!
+I’m sure Westworld will inspire many future blog posts.
+For now, watch the show!
+I’ll talk to you later.

 Ciao!